 Why Does Relish Work?

-A. Pickle relish should work just as well as pickle juice for stopping a nighttime muscle cramp.
+A. Pickle relish should work just as well as the juice in the pickle jar for stopping a nighttime muscle cramp.
 Presumably, the sharp taste of the vinegar in the relish is largely responsible for triggering TRP (transient receptor potential) channels in nerves to reverse the muscle contraction.

 You can learn more about how TRP channel activation eases muscle cramps from this interview with Bruce Bean, PhD.
 He is a neurobiologist who suffered debilitating arm muscle cramps while paddling a kayak in the Atlantic.
 After that experience, he spent many years investigating the physiology of muscle cramps.
 His explanation of TRP channels and their role is fascinating.